Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/README.md

-# Azure.Health.Insights.RadiologyInsights client library for .NET
+# Azure HealthInsights RadiologyInsights client library for .NET

 Azure.Health.Insights.RadiologyInsights is a managed service that helps developers get secret simply and securely.